 Additionally, it’s suggested that you keep these company documents handy

 - VAT registration certificate (if applicable).

 Finally, it's important that you have a registration certificate for the company's business that is regulated by a professional body in Malta, if this is required.

 Where should you open your business account?

-There are multiple traditional banks and bank service providers that enable you to open a business account in Malta.
+There are multiple traditional banks and financial service providers that enable you to open a business account in Malta.
 All these platforms have their individual requirements and processes, so, it is important to do your research before you approach them.

-Usually traditional banks like Bank of Valletta, HSBC Bank Malta, and APS Bank are more stringent in their process when compared with other bank service providers.
+Usually traditional banks like Bank of Valletta, HSBC Bank Malta, and APS Bank are more stringent in their process when compared with other financial service providers.
 There are new fintech companies like wamo, Revolut, Wise that enable you to open a business account faster and are more flexible with their requirements.

 Open a business account with wamo